WASdev/sample.DefaultApplication/jakarta/README.md

     mvn install
     mvn prepare-package liberty:dev

-## Reviewing the Technology Evaluation report
+## Review the Technology Evaluation report

 When running in dev mode, the application is packaged as a loose application described by DefaultApplication.ear.xml.
 This allows classes to be picked up as soon as they are recompiled without repackaging the archive.